mthh/sfcgal-rs/README.md

 - Intersection, difference and union.
 - Straight skeleton, tesselation, Minkovski sum, alpha shapes and convex hull.

+> [!IMPORTANT]
-Required version of SFCGAL is currently 1.5.x (latest version - 2023-10-30).
+> Note that the required version of SFCGAL is currently 1.5.x (latest version - 2023-10-30).
+> If you want to use SFCCAL 1.4.x, you can use the 0.6.x version of this crate.

 ## Usage